Eldora Mountain Resort: Location

-The summit is at 10600 ft above sea level on Bryan Mountain, with a lift-served vertical drop of 1240 ft.
+The summit of the ski area sits at 10600 ft above sea level on Bryan Mountain, with a lift-served vertical drop of 1240 ft.
 The slopes face primarily north and east, and the main base area is at 9360 ft.

-The resort caters mostly to day skiers and snowboarders, although some overnight accommodations are available in Nederland, and many hotel rooms are available in Boulder.
+The resort caters mostly to day skiers and snowboarders, though some overnight accommodations are available in Nederland, and many hotel rooms are available in Boulder.
 In addition to alpine skiing, the Eldora Nordic Center also includes 25 mi of cross-country skiing and snowshoeing trails, as well as rentals, lessons, and packages.

-Although Eldora is small compared to some of the bigger resorts in Colorado, the terrain variety is well known and challenging.
-There are beginner-friendly trails located on Little Hawk Mountain, intermediate and advanced trails on Challenge Mountain through Indian Peaks, and expert terrain is found in Corona Bowl and the West Ridge trail, which varies from 45 to 70% slope.
-Given its location near the Divide, Eldora can get some powerful winds; for example, the area had to shut down for most of a day in late 2019 due to hurricane-force winds.
+Though Eldora is small in area compared to some of the bigger resorts in Colorado, the terrain variety is well-known and challenging.
+There are beginner-friendly trails located on Little Hawk Mountain, intermediate and advanced trails on Challenge Mountain through Indian Peaks, and expert terrain is found in Corona Bowl and on the West Ridge trail, which varies from 45 to 70% slope.
+Given its location near the Continental Divide, Eldora occasionally sees powerful wind; for example, the area was shut down for most of its operating hours during one day in late 2019 due to hurricane-force winds.

 After a brief campaign to solicit patron feedback in 2010, an updated master plan was published for 2011.
 Among the main objectives listed are lift replacements and additions, as well as terrain improvements.